Zylann/godot_voxel/doc/source/streams.md

 `VoxelStreamRegionFiles` is an older one, which works similarly to Minecraft's region system.
 It saves under multiple files in a folder.
 It only supports voxel data.

-`VoxelStreamBlockFiles` is a legacy one which saves one block per file.
-It is simple, but also very slow.
-It might be removed in the future.
+`VoxelStreamScript` is a custom stream that may be implemented using a script.
+See [Scripting](scripting.md#custom-stream).

-There is currently no stream implementation using an existing file format (like `.vox` for example), mainly because the current API expects the ability to load data in chunks.
+There is currently no stream implementation using an existing file format (like `.vox` for example), mainly because the current API expects the ability to load data in chunks compatible with the engine's format.

 Using streams for savegames